Maeve Press

 Maeve Press is an American actress, writer, and comedian.
 She is best known for her role as Genevieve in the Freeform comedy series Everything's Gonna Be Okay.

 Early life

 Press was born and raised in New York.
-Her mother and father both work as filmmakers.
+Her mother, C. Fraser Press, and her father, Darren Press, both work as filmmakers.
+She has an older sister Schuyler Iona Press, and a younger sister Amaya Press, both of whom have also worked in entertainment.

 Career

 Press began professional stand-up at the age of 12.
 She has since performed at numerous comedy festivals.
 She was cast in a 2015 New York City production of Before Your Very Eyes.
-In 2024, she made her premiere at the Edinburgh Festival Fringe with the solo show Failure Confetti.
+In 2019 She was cast as Genevieve in the Freeform show Everything's Gonna Be Okay.
+In 2024, she made her Edinburgh Festival Fringe debut with her solo show Failure Confetti, which she wrote and starred in.
 In April 2025, it was announced that Press had been cast in the Disney+ pilot Holes.
+However, in December 2025, Disney announced that the series would not be moving forward.